Noorulnisa01/Python_files/day_5/Markdown notes/2_Basic_of_Markdown.md

 - Line break is done by using double times enter.
 - Line bread is created by using the symbol " \ ".

+> This is first line.
+> This is second line.
+- Type " \ " and then enter to create a line break.
+  > This is first line.\
+  > This is second line.

 # 4. Combine things togethor

 ## 4.1 Combine two things

-Combine two things like block of words and heading
+- Combine two things like " block of words " and " heading ".
+- It means that you can combine two things together.

+***For example:***
+- This is simple Heading 2.
+## Heading 2
+- This is Heading 2 with block of words.
 > ## Heading 2
+- Block of words means this " Heading 2 " is showing in a highlighted bar by using the symbol " > ".

 ## 4.2.
 Combine three things